Solar in Dayton, OH: 2026 Cost, Savings & Payback

 How much do solar panels cost in Dayton, OH?

-The average cost of a 6kW solar panel system in Dayton is approximately $17,220 before incentives ($2.87/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $12,054.
-Ohio SRECs at $15-$25/MWh; net metering at full retail.
+The average cost of a 6kW solar panel system in Dayton is approximately $17,220 before local or state incentives ($2.87/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Ohio SRECs at $15-$25/MWh; net metering at full retail

 How many peak sun hours does Dayton get?